adicarlisle/QA-Group-Project/README.md

 We used this service in AWS to create, configure and manage a Kubernetes Cluster.
 To do this we had to establish the required security credentials for IAM users, the node group role and the cluster role.
 We also generated the required SSH keys to secure logging into our AWS instances.
 Some of the tools we had to set up are AWS CLI, KUBECTL and EKSCTL

-(include image)

 ## Jenkins
 The image we have included below represents our final continuous integration pipeline with the associated framework and services.
 It is a breakdown of the tools and services used to deploy a functioning program.
 The services we have chosen within the pipeline provides the most efficient method of rapid development to be tested and automated.

 ![jenkins](images/jenkins-group.png)

-Conclusion

-Acknowledgments

-We'd like to thank our trainers for their excellent service